lukeasrodgers/qa-js-popups/README.md

 5. they have standard API for opening/showing them, and standard listeners for when they are closed/destroyed/hidden.

-They iterate through all view constructors accessible from `Application.Views`, use `isPrototypeOf` to check whether they inherit from whatever base window class you're using, and if they do, they attempt to instantiate the window and show/render it.
+The scripts iterate through all view constructors accessible from `Application.Views`, use `isPrototypeOf` to check whether the view in question inherits from whatever base window class you're using, and if it does, we attempt to instantiate the window and show/render it.

 If this fails, an error message will be displayed, and we proceed to the next window.